speechbrain/speechbrain/recipes/GigaSpeech/ASR/transducer/README.md

 ## Precision Notes
 If your GPU effectively supports fp16 (half-precision) computations, it is recommended to execute the training script with the `--precision=fp16` (or `--precision=bf16`) option.
 Enabling half precision can significantly reduce the peak VRAM requirements.
-For example, in the case of the Conformer Transducer recipe trained with Librispeech, the peak VRAM decreases from 39GB to 12GB when using fp16.
+For example, in the case of the Conformer Transducer recipe trained with GigaSpeech, the peak VRAM decreases from 39GB to 12GB when using fp16.
 According to our tests, the performance is not affected.

 # Results (non-streaming)